tanganke/fusion_bench/docs/modelpool/clip_vit.md

 We provide the experimental results of the CLIP-ViT models for open vocabulary image classification on the eight tasks in the following table.

-!!! note "hyperparameters"
+!!! info "Hyperparameters not fully optimized"

-    The hyperparameters of the merging methods are not optimized, and the results are only for reference.
+    The hyperparameters used in these merging methods are not fully optimized and should be considered as preliminary results only.
+We welcome any discoveries of more effective parameters and would be grateful for your contributions to help us improve our results.

-    If you discover more effective parameters, we'd appreciate it if you could inform us so we can update our findings.
+    Please note that some model merging paper results were obtained using [OpenCLIP models](https://github.com/mlfoundations/task_vectors), which may show discrepancies with the results presented here.
+In such cases, the results reported in the original papers should be considered authoritative.

 === "Table: Mutli-task model merging methods using CLIP-ViT-B/32 models."